Long Day's Journey into Night: Act III

-Mary and Cathleen return home from their drive to the drugstore, where Mary has sent Cathleen in to purchase her morphine prescription.
-Not wanting to be alone, Mary does not allow Cathleen to go to the kitchen to finish dinner and offers her a drink instead.
-Mary does most of the talking and discusses her love for fog but her hatred of the foghorn, and her husband's obvious obsession with money.
-Mary already took some of her "prescription."
-She talks about her past in a Catholic convent, the promise she had as a pianist, and plans for becoming a nun.
+Mary and the family's maid/housekeeper Cathleen return home from their drive to the drugstore, where Mary has sent Cathleen in to purchase her morphine prescription.
+Not wanting to be alone, Mary does not allow Cathleen to go to the kitchen to finish making dinner and instead offers her a drink.
+Mary does most of the talking and discusses her love for fog but her hatred of the foghorn, and her husband's obsession with money.
+Mary, who has already taken some of her "prescription", talks about her past in a Catholic convent, the promise she had as a pianist, and plans for becoming a nun.
 She also makes it clear that, while she fell in love with her husband upon meeting him, she had never taken to the theatre crowd.
 She shows her arthritic hands to Cathleen and explains that the pain is why she needs drugs – an explanation which is untrue and transparent to Cathleen.

 When Mary dozes off, Cathleen exits to prepare dinner.
-Mary awakes and begins to have haunting memories about life before marriage.
+Mary wakes up and begins to have haunting memories about life before marriage.
 She decides that her prayers as an addict are not being heard by the Virgin Mary and decides to go upstairs to get more drugs.
 Before she can do so, Edmund and James Sr. return home.

 The men are drunk, but they realize that Mary is back on morphine.
 Jamie has not returned home, but has elected instead to continue drinking and to visit prostitutes.
 After calling Jamie a "hopeless failure", Mary warns that his bad influence will drag his brother down as well.
-After seeing the condition that his wife is in, James expresses the regret that he bothered to come home, and he attempts to ignore her as she continues her remarks, which include blaming him for Jamie's drinking.
+After seeing the condition that his wife is in, James wishes he hadn't bothered to come home, and tries to ignore her as she continues her remarks, which include blaming him for Jamie's drinking.
 Then, as often happens in the play, Mary and James try to get over their animosity and attempt to express their love for one another by remembering happier days.
 When James goes to the basement to get another bottle of whiskey, Mary continues to talk with Edmund.